albar965/littlenavmap-manual/src/en/DOCKWINDOWS.rst

 tabbed view.
 The tabs will appear at the bottom of the dock stack in this case.

-Note that dock windows open automatically when selecting functions like ``Show Information`` or clicking on the user aircraft, for example.
+Note that related dock windows open automatically when selecting functions like ``Show Information`` or clicking on the user aircraft, for example.

 You can save and load dock window layouts in the ``Window`` menu.
 See also :doc:`LAYOUT` for